 8. Don’t Fear Fats

-Fats have a bad rap in the fitness and health community, but if you are afraid of eating them, then know for sure that you are doing yourself a great disservice.
-Truth be told, fats—the healthy kind—are an integral part of a healthy menu.
+Fats get a bad rap in the health community, but if you fear them, then you are doing yourself a great disservice.
+Fats—the healthy kind—are an integral part of a healthy menu.

 Research shows that eating the right kinds of fats can help you lose weight and increase overall health and well-being level.

-The right fats are what’s known as monounsaturated fats, AKA MUFAs.
-This type of fats increases good HDL cholesterol while reducing bad LDD cholesterol, thereby shielding you against the buildup of artery plaque and preventing a host of heart diseases and other health troubles, according to research.
+Well, they are what’s known as monounsaturated fats, AKA MUFAs.
+This type of fats increases good HDL cholesterol while reducing bad LDD cholesterol.

-In addition, these fats can suppress your appetite, reducing the number of calories you eat in a day while preventing heart diseases and boosting metabolism, according to study.
+Also, these fats can suppress your appetite, reducing the number of calories you eat in a day while boosting metabolism, according to study.

 Some of the best sources of MUFAs include olive oil, coconuts oil, canola oil, avocados, almonds, peanuts and sesame seeds.